AleksandrHovhannisyan/aleksandrhovhannisyan.com/tag/language-concepts.md

 ---
-layout: tagPage
-title: Blog
+title: "Tag: language-concepts"
-description: View all of my blog posts tagged with "language-concepts"
+description: View all of my blog posts tagged with 'language-concepts.'
 tag: language-concepts
-customJS: ["blogImage"]
-noindex: true
 ---